explodinglabs/explodinglabs.github.io/_posts/airflow/2017-10-20-testing-dags.markdown

         return 'foo'
 ```

-Side note: Keep your operators light.
-Only put some controlling code in there.
-The real work should be kept away from Airflow, in plain functions or classes.
-Airflow is just a scheduler, don't do too much work in there.

-Anyway, after testing those implementation functions, you should still test the
-operator as well.

 To test an operator's method in a unit test, you need to create three objects,
 a dag, a task (the operator we're testing), and a TaskInstance.
 Here we test
 `MyOperator.execute`.